Elemental Gelade: Manga

 Written and illustrated by Mayumi Azuma, the Elemental Gelade manga was first serialized in Mag Garden magazine Monthly Comic Blade from February 28, 2002 to December 28, 2009.
 The individual chapters were collected and published into 18 tankōbon volumes by Mag Garden between October 10, 2002 and March 10, 2010.
 In the summer of 2003, A.D.
 Vision announced that they acquired the manga's right to the North American audience.
-Ultimately, however, twelve volumes were released from July 3, 2006 to September 7, 2010 by Tokyopop until it went bankruptcy.
+Ultimately, however, twelve volumes were released from July 3, 2006 to September 7, 2010 by Tokyopop until it went bankrupt.
 In 2012, it was relicensed by Digital Manga Publishing (DMP) and all 18 volumes were published in digital format between June 5, 2012 and May 20, 2013.

 A spin-off series called Erementar Gerad Flag of Bluesky (蒼空の戦旗, Sōkū no Senki), also by Mayumi Azuma, was first serialized in the Japanese bi-monthly manga magazine Comic Blade Masamune on June 15, 2003, but then migrated to the monthly magazine Comic Blade Avarus on September 15, 2007.
 In March 2015, the series was put on indefinite hiatus due to Azuma's glaucoma.
 The first tankōbon volume was released on July 9, 2004 and latest and eighth was released on October 15, 2013.
 It has been released in North America in digital form by DMP since May 16, 2013.
 The latter volume published by DMP was the sixth volume on April 29, 2014.
 Flag of Bluesky takes place two years after the original story and stars a new heroine named Acheaburca Fuajarl XIV, a princess of the Fuajarl Kingdom.